-- 4. Catch-Up Contributions.
+- 3. Catch-Up Contributions.
 Catch-up contributions are regular IRA contributions made in addition to any other regular IRA contributions.
-You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - for which a catch-up contribution is being made.
-5. SEP and SIMPLE IRA Contributions.
+You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - 4.
+SEP and SIMPLE IRA Contributions.
 Your employer may make simplified employee pension (SEP) plan contributions to this IRA in addition to your own regular IRA contributions.
-Your employer is responsible for verifying the SEP eligibility requirements and determining the SEP contribution amount.
-This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer.
-6. Maximum Contribution Limits.
-Your regular (including catch-up) IRA - Maximum Contribution Limits.
-Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and/or your spouse's compensation or the dollar amounts set forth on the following chart.
+Your employer is responsible for verifying the SEP

+- plan's eligibility requirements and determining the SEP contribution amount.
+This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer. - 5.
+Maximum Contribution Limits.
+Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart:

-Contribution Tax Year Regular Contribution Limit Catch-Up Contribution Limit Total Contribution Limit 2014 \$5,500 \$1,000 \$6,500 2015 \$5,500 \$1,000 \$6,500 2016 and later years \$5,500 + COLA \$1,000 \$6,500 + COLA
+Contribution Tax Year Regular Contribution Limit Catch-Up Contribution Limit Total Contribution Limit

+2023 \$6,500 \$1,000 \$7,500

+2024 \$7,000 \$1,000 \$8,000

+2025 and later years \$7,000 \$1,000 \$8,000

-The regular IRA contribution limits are subject to annual cost-of-living adjustments (COLAs), if any.
+The regular and catch-up IRA contribution limits are subject to annual cost-ofliving adjustments, if any.

-- 7. Contribution Deadline.
+- 6. Contribution Deadline.
 You may make regular (including catch-up) IRA contributions any time for a taxable year up to and including your federal income tax return due date, excluding extensions, for that taxable year.
 The due date for most taxpayers is April 15.
-The deadline may be extended in some situations.
-Examples include a federally declared disaster, a terroristic or military action, or service in a combat zone. - Roth IRA and Traditional IRA Contribution Limit.
+The deadline may be extended or postponed in some situations.
+Examples of postponed contributions include a federally declared disaster, a terroristic or military action, or service in a hazardous duty area or combat zone. - Roth IRA and Traditional IRA Contribution Limit.
 Your combined regular (including catch-up) traditional IRA and Roth IRA contributions may not exceed the maximum contribution limit set forth in the previous chart.

 Tax Deductions.
 Tax deductions apply only to your regular (including catch-up) IRA contribution amount, and the deduction may never exceed your maximum regular (including catch-up) contribution amount for the contribution year.
 Your deduction depends on whether you and your spouse (if applicable) are active participants, and your modified adjusted gross income (MAGI).
 Your MAGI is your adjusted gross income from your federal income tax return for the contribution year with certain subtractions and additions.
-For more information on MAGI, see the instructions to your federal income tax return or IRS Publication 590, Individual Retirement Arrangements (IRAs).
+For more information on MAGI, see the instructions to your federal income tax return or IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).

-- Retirement Arrangements (IRAs).
-1. Active Participant.
-You could be an active participant in one of the following employer-sponsored retirement plans: - a. a qualified pension, profit sharing, 401(k), money purchase pension, employee stock ownership plan, or stock bonus plan; - b. a SEP plan; - c. a SIMPLE IRA or SIMPLE 401(k) plan; - d. a qualified annuity plan of an employer; - e. a tax-sheltered annuity plan for employees of certain tax-exempt - organizations or public schools; - f. a Section 501(c)(18) trust; g. an H.R.
-10 or Keogh plan (for self-employed individuals); or - a plan for federal, state, or local government employees or by an agency or instrumentality thereof (other than a section 457(b) plan).
+- Active Participant.
+You could be an active participant in one of the following employer-sponsored retirement plans: - a. a qualified pension, profit sharing, 401(k), money purchase pension, employee stock ownership plan, or stock bonus plan; - b. a SEP plan; - c. a SIMPLE IRA or SIMPLE 401(k) plan; - d. a qualified annuity plan of an employer; - a tax-sheltered annuity plan for employees of certain tax-exempt organizations or public schools; - f. a Section 501(c)(18) trust; - g. an H.R.
+10 or Keogh plan (for self-employed individuals); or - h. a plan for federal, state, or local government employees or by an agency or instrumentality thereof (other than a section 457(b) plan).

 For assistance in determining whether you (or your spouse) are an active participant, see your employer or a tax or legal professional.
 IRS Form W-2, Wage and Tax Statement, as provided by your employer, should indicate whether you are an active participant.